namannimmo10/namannimmo.me/_posts/2018-12-10-20-49-02-using_the_google_cloud_vision_api_for_ocr_in_swift.md

 }
 ```

-We create a `UIImageView` to hold the image, assign it the image that was set by the main
+We create a `UIImageView` to hold the image, assign it the image that was set by
-`ViewController` before the segue, and add the `UIImageView` as a subview of the view controller's
+the main `ViewController` before the segue, and add the `UIImageView` as a
-`view`.
-With this, you can now re-run the app and if you tap on the screen, the screen should
+subview of the view controller's `view`.
+With this, you can now reload the app
+and if you tap on the screen, the screen should "freeze" and display the
-"freeze" and display the captured image.
+captured image.

 #### Adding a Close Button

-Next, let's add a button in the top left corner that allows closing the view and returning to our
+Next, let's add a button in the top left corner that allows closing the view and
-live preview, so that we can take a new picture if we're unhappy with the current one:
+returning to our live preview so that we can take a new picture:

 ```swift
 override func viewDidLoad() {